Matías Muñoz

-Matías Damián Muñoz Sevilla (born 22 March 1996) is an Argentine professional footballer who plays as a centre-back for Gimnasia Mendoza.
+Matías Damián Muñoz Sevilla (born 22 March 1996) is an Argentine professional footballer who plays as a centre-back for Colón, on loan from Gimnasia de Mendoza.

 Career

 Muñoz played for the youth set-ups of Boxing Club and Racing Club.
 His senior career started with Ferro Carril Oeste, making his debut during a 3–1 victory over All Boys on 19 December 2016 in Primera B Nacional.
 His only other appearance in 2016–17 came against the same opponents in the succeeding July, in a fixture which saw the defender receive his first career red card; he was sent off again in 2017–18 versus Independiente Rivadavia.
 In November 2018, Muñoz joined Colegiales of Primera B Metropolitana on loan.
 He scored his first goal during his fourth game away to Deportivo Español on 4 December.

 Muñoz returned to Ferro for 2019–20, a campaign that would see him appear just once for the club.
 In October 2020, Muñoz was loaned back to Primera B Metropolitana with Tristán Suárez.

 In January 2022, Muñoz joined Primera Nacional side All Boys.

 In January 2024, he moved to Chile and joined on loan to Unión La Calera on a one-year deal with an option to buy.

 Ended his contract with All Boys, Muñoz signed with Gimnasia y Esgrima de Mendoza in January 2025.
+The next season, he was loaned out to Colón for a year with an option to buy.